macieklamberski/feedsmith/docs/reference/feeds/rdf.md

 ### `generateRdfFeed()`

 > [!NOTE]
-> RDF feed generation is currently work in progress and not yet available.
+> RDF feed generation is planned but not yet available.

 ### `detectRdfFeed()`